ethdbg/ethdbg/lib/contract_workers/README.md

 2.)
 The process event listener, which listens for events from the parent process (TestRPC) to execute the function that is needed.

 This is done to take the load off the TestRPC and let it function as necessary, while providing a unified interface for function calls from Contract

+these workers are also provider agnostic, allowing them to easily switch between different providers if need be